 The website may keep session cookies to make your visit go smoothly.
 It may be that other websites pass tracking cookies around (some mobile phone services do this even when you ask them not to).
 But we don't look at that.
 We do use some web metrics to know how people get to this site (we don't identify visitors personally), but we're not at all interested in anything other than effectively reaching our customers.
 Exponential Audio does not keep any information about you other than the contact information you've passed to us.

 But we do make use of social media and it's quite likely that those sites keep a lot of information about you.
 This is generally well-known, but it's never a bad idea to make yourself aware of what happens when you drive around the web.
 But that's not the mission of Exponential Audio.
 All we care about is making software that helps you to do the best work you can.

 Plugin communication over the Internet

 Exponential Audio plugins attempt to read a version file a few seconds after startup.
 A small file is read from the net--no information is transmitted back to Exponential Audio or to any other entity.
-The information is read so that you can be informed when a newer version is available.
+The information is read by the plugin so that you can be informed when a newer version is available.
 Most current versions of the plugins read this information from s3.amazonaws.com, but occasionally may read from exponentialaudio.com, so that the intent is clearer.
 You can block this access if you wish and operation of the plugin will not be affected at all.
 This is intended purely as a convenience for you.